-- The student will be notified of the Committee's decision by either phone or email.
-If the decision is to grant the request, communication will include the specific housing assignment.
-The assignment will be determined based on the student's need; please keep in mind that there is no guarantee that any student will be placed in a specific residence hall or room.
+3. The student will be notified of the Committee's decision by either phone or email.
+If the decision is to grant the request, communication may include the specific housing assignment.
+Otherwise, the specific assignment will be released with all room assignments.
+The assignment will be determined based on the student's need.
+Please keep in mind that there is no guarantee that any student will be placed in a specific residence hall or room.
 If the decision is to deny the request, all attempts will be made to explain why a request was denied in order to keep the student informed.

 The form will ask basic questions such as the following:

 - Please list any disabilities or medical conditions that have an impact on your living arrangements.

 - Please explain how you are affected by the disabilities indicated above and what accommodations or arrangements you may need in your housing assignment.

 - Please discuss academic accommodations or considerations you have had in your previous schooling: at your high school or at another college or university.

 Guidelines for Housing Accommodation Documentation